 The third reason is we think the work they do is really great.

 So that’s my answer to why it’s important and why we chose to align with that.
 What do you think?

-Andrea: I absolutely at a meta level I agree.
-As somebody who used to work at a coach training company who was part of the founding group that brought together a different certifying body than the main one, International Coach Federation, I will say I agree.
+Andrea: I absolutely at a meta-level I agree.
+As somebody who used to work at a coach training company who was part of the founding group that brought together a different certifying body than the main one, International Coaching Federation, I will say I agree.
 I think it’s really important that we support the structures and organizations that lend credibility in the public eye to our profession.